Traveling to Northern Germany and want to take a self-guided Beatles Hamburg tour?

 The first stop on this Beatles tour in Hamburg is Beatles-Platz, a plaza at the cross-section of The Reeperbahn and Grosse Freiheit that pays ode to the mop tops.

 To be honest, during the day this plaza isn’t much; it’s a few statues of cookie-cutter Beatles figures, a vinyl record-looking sidewalk, and some song lyrics, but at night the statues light up to satisfy your neon dreams.

 Either way, the plaza does act as a great gateway stop to Grosse Freiheit.

 There were quite a few venues that the Beatles played in Hamburg, most notably The Indra Club, The Kaiserkeller, The Top Ten, and The Star Club.

 Here’s an overview of each location and why the venues are significant:

 Stop #2 – The Indra Club (Grosse Freiheit 64)

 The Beatles’ initial jaunt to Liverpool was due to a contract their then manager, Allan Williams (also the owner of Liverpool’s Jacaranda Club), made with a man named Bruno Koschmider.

 Bruno Koschmider was an ex-military brute of a man who, with seemingly little interest in music, pushed the Beatles to their very limits and beyond.
-The club owner demanded that if The Beatles wanted to keep their residency, they were required to perform for clients all night long, and sometimes, that meant from 7 PM until 7 AM the next day.
+The club owner demanded that if The Beatles wanted to keep their residency, they were required to perform for clients all night long, and sometimes, that meant from 7 PM until 7 AM.